FirEc00l/EM_174A/README.md

  - Speed set (pin 6 on the driver, pin 10 on arduino in my example)
  - Direction (pin 7 on the driver, pin 11 on arduino in my example)

-> IMPORTANT: All pins on Arduino must be PWM.
+> IMPORTANT: All pins on Arduino must be PWM but Direction Pin (Not tested).

 After that you should set pin modes: